FREQUENTLY ASKED QUESTIONS

 - WHAT ARE SOME CITIES WITH COOL FLAGS?

 Well, cool is a matter of opinion, but Chicago’s is widely regarded as cool, and the people there love their flag.
 Amsterdam’s flag is also a big part of its culture.
 Portland, OR is home to the largest subnational flag organization in the country, and thus unsurprisingly, has well-designed flag.

 - I WANT TO HELP!
 HOW CAN I GET INVOLVED?

 You can totally help!
-If you want to donate funds, gifts, or services, visit our sponsor page.
+If you want to donate, visit our sponsor page.
 If you have another kind of involvement in mind, contact us!
 We’d love to hear your ideas!